 - Pride.
 Pride whispers, “I cannot believe I would stoop so low.
 I am above that sin.”
 Pride struggles to accept God’s charity; it wants to earn back God’s grace (an undeserved gift).
 A prideful person wants to think well of (or lift up) his or her sinful human nature.

 - Idolatry.
-God’s word is not authoritative for the person.
-He or she believes another claim more than God’s declaration of forgiveness (Satan’s lies, the accusations of someone they offended, a parent's voice, or his or her own thoughts and feelings).
+God’s word is not authoritative in your life.
+You may trust another claim more than God’s declaration of forgiveness (for example: Satan’s lies, the accusations of someone you offended, a parent's voice from the past, or even your own thoughts and feelings).

 - Low self-worth or misplaced identity.
-When thoughts such as “I do not deserve forgiveness” or “I am not worthy of forgiveness” lead someone to feel guilt or shame instead of gratitude to Christ, he or she is seeking value and identity apart from Jesus.
-God claimed our lives as valuable to him through Jesus’ blood.
-There is no greater cost that the Father could offer than the life of the Son to purchase your soul.
-Christ’s ransom (not our own self-worth or merit) defines your true value and identity.
+When thoughts such as “I do not deserve forgiveness” or “I am not worthy of forgiveness” lead you to feel guilt or shame instead of gratitude to Christ, you are seeking value and identity apart from Jesus.
+God claimed your life as valuable to Him through Jesus’s blood.
+There is no greater cost that the Father could pay than the life of the Son to purchase your soul.
+Christ’s ransom (not your own self-worth or merit) defines your true value and identity.
+You are priceless.

 The truth is that we are all great sinners by nature, unable to overcome sin.
 We are capable of great evil.
 It is because of God’s great love for us that He offers forgiveness as a gift.
 God reclaims those who accept Christ’s undeserved, unearned gift and calls them forgiven, righteous children.